julian-swart/big_rock/README.md

 ### Details of the tournament:

 - The Big Rock is one of the world's largest competitive sportfishing tournaments.
-The ultimate goal of this tournament is to catch the heaviest blue marlin.
+The ultimate goal of this tournament is to catch the heaviest blue marlin resulting in a large monetary prize of almost 1 million dollars.

 - Participants also compete in other categories, such as releasing the most billfish (blue marlin, white marlin, sailfish, and spearfish) or weighing in the heaviest meat fish (wahoo, tuna, mahi mahi).
 I will explain all of the terminologoy in the next section.